NewPath-Consulting/wap-addon-wa-iframe/README.md

 This plugin installs a Gutenberg block which allows the user to include an iFrame with a Wild Apricot widget.

 ## How to install
+0. Clone or download this repository.
+1. Compress the plugin folder.
+2. Upload the plugin zip archive to your WordPress site using the plugin installer.

+OR

-Clone or download this repository directly in your WordPress site's `wp-content/plugins` folder.
-Do not compress and install it via the plugin installer on your site.
+0. Clone or download this repository directly in your WordPress site's `wp-content/plugins` folder.
+1. Browse to the "Plugins" page on your site, look for "Wild Apricot iFrame Add-on for WAWP", and activate the plugin.

 ## How to contribute